DreamworldSolutions/dw-ripple/README.md

 # dw-ripple

-Shows a ripple effect based ripple color and opacity.
+Shows ripple effect on the click of the parent element.
+By default ripple is shown in the on-surface color.
+But, you have options to show it either in the primary, secondary or even any other color.

 ## Installation